oalfonso-o/FastGET/README.md

 It only supports GET and POST requests.
 More methods will be implemented in later versions.

 The input is an iterable and the output is a generator.
-As soon as the requests get answer they are yielded until all the requests of the input are done.
+As soon as the requests get their response they are yielded until all the requests of the input are done.

-Each element of the iterable is a tuple with `id`, `url` and `data`.
+Each element of the iterable is a patata.Request object with `id_`, `url` and `data`.
-Each element yielded is a tuple with the same `id` and the json response.
-With the `id` you can later map the responses.
+Each element yielded is a patata.Response with the same `id_`, `status_code` and `data` which is the json response.
+With the `id_` you can map the responses to the input requests.

 This is useful for cases where you have a huge amount of requests to perform to an API and you need to do them as fast as possible.